daattali/beautiful-jekyll/volunteer.md

 **Virtual Duties As Assigned:** Filling in for staff for those unforeseen events which invariably come up, or just pitching in for odd jobs as they arise.&nbsp;

 While we know we're going to need help for a virtual Fur Squared, we don't yet know how it's going to work out\!
 Watch out for updates on this site as well as on [twitter](https://twitter.com/fursquared).
-In the meantime, you can email us at [volunteers@fursquared.com](mailto:volunteers@fursquared.com)
+In the meantime, you can sign up in advance with this link http://bit.ly/f2-2021-volunteers or email us at [volunteers@fursquared.com](mailto:volunteers@fursquared.com)